BetonQuest/BetonQuest/docs/Participate/Process/Submitting-Changes.md

     In case you don't understand what we want, you should read this
     <a href="https://medium.com/@catalinaturlea/clean-git-history-a-step-by-step-guide-eefc0ad8696d" target="_blank">guide</a>
     that explain, why and how you clean the commit history.

+### Submit your Pull Request
+Now you can click on `Create pull request`, to finish the creation.

+If you want to share your progress, also to get feedback before you are completely finished, you can also create a draft Pull Request.
+For that click on the arrow next to `Create pull request` and then select `Create draft pull request`.
+Now this indicates, that this Pull Request is not finished, and you can click on `Ready for review` if you are ready.